 Formality was a way of life in the 1940s and 1950s - and certainly also before I was born.
 I accepted it as normal.
 It only really struck me, when it started to change in the 1960s.

 Before then, only the immediate family and children could be addressed by their first name.
 My mother, for example, would even introduce herself as 'Mrs Clarke', and because she had been brought up to formality, she always referred to and addressed all her acquaintances as 'Mr This' or 'Mrs That'.
 In this she was by no means alone.

 Letters to my father went one better.
-They were addressed as Mr L. G. Clarke, esq.
-He was very proud of the 'esq' which was short for 'esquire' and meant that he owned property, albeit just an ordinary semi-detached house.
-Before he bought 9 Brook Avenue, Edgware, he was just plain Mr L. G. Clarke.
+They were addressed as Mr. L. G. Clarke, esq.
+He was very proud of the 'esq' which was short for 'esquire' and - as I was always led to believe - meant that he owned property, albeit just an ordinary semi-detached house.
+Before he bought 9 Brook Avenue, Edgware, he was just plain Mr. L. G. Clarke.

 I see that dictionaries give various other meanings for esquire, some being much more historical, but I can only comment on what it was like when I grew up in the 1940s and 50s.